Jean Giraud: Western comics

-At 18, Giraud was drawing his own humorous, Morris-inspired, Western comic two-page shorts, Frank et Jeremie, for the magazine Far West, his first freelance commercial sales.
-Magazine editor Marijac thought young Giraud was gifted with a knack for humorous comics, but none whatsoever for realistically drawn comics, and advised him to continue in the vein of "Frank et Jeremie".

 Fleurus (1956–1958)

+At 17, Giraud drew Frank et Jeremie, a series of humorous Morris-inspired Western comic shorts for the magazine Far West (published from February to June 1956), his first freelance commercial sales.
+Magazine editor Marijac thought Giraud was gifted with a knack for humorous comics, but none whatsoever for realistically drawn comics, and advised him to continue in the vein of "Frank et Jeremie".

+In the summer of 1956, he went to Mexico, where he lived with his mother - who had married a Mexican - for eight months.
+Giraud's impression of the Mexican desert, in particular its endless blue skies and flat plains, left a strong impression on him, which he later called "quelque chose qui m'a littéralement craqué l'âme" ("something which literally cracked open my soul").
+After his return to France, he worked as a full-time tenured artist for Catholic publisher Fleurus presse, to whom he was introduced by Mézières, who had shortly before found employment at the publisher.

-Tenured at publisher Fleurus from 1956 to 1958 after his first sales, Giraud did so, but concurrently continued to steadfastly create realistically drawn Western comics (alongside several others of a French historical nature) and illustrations for magazine editorials in their magazines Fripounet et Marisette, Cœurs Vaillants, and Âmes vaillantes - all of them of a strong, edifying nature aimed at France's adolescent youth - up to a point that his realistically drawn comics had become his mainstay.
-Among his realistic Westerns was a comic called "Le roi des bisons" ("King of the Buffalo" - has had an English publication), and another called "Un géant chez lez Hurons" ("A Giant among the Hurons").
-Actually, several of his Western comics, including "King of the Buffalo", featured the same protagonist Art Howell, and these can be considered as Giraud's de facto first realistic Western series, as he himself did in effect, since he, save the first one, endowed these stories with the subtitle "Un aventure d'Art Howell".
-For Fleurus, Giraud also illustrated his first three books.
-Already in this period, his style was heavily influenced by his later mentor, Belgian comic artist Joseph "Jijé" Gillain, who at that time was the major source of inspiration for an entire generation of young, aspiring French comic artists, including Giraud's friend Mézières, interested in doing realistically drawn comics.
-How major Jijé's influence was on these young artists, was amply demonstrated by the Fleurus publications these youngsters submitted their work to, as their work strongly resembled each other.
-For example, two of the books Giraud illustrated for Fleurus, were co-illustrated with Guy Mouminoux, another name of some future renown in the Franco-Belgian comic world, and Giraud's work can only be identified, because he signed his work, whereas Mouminoux did not sign his.
-While not ample, Giraud's earnings at Fleurus were just enough to allow him - disenchanted as he was with the courses, prevalent atmosphere, and academic discipline - to quit his art academy education after only two years, though he came to somewhat regret the decision in later life.
+Giraud continued to produce humorous comics, but also realistically drawn Western comics and French historicals for Fripounet et Marisette, Cœurs Vaillants, and Âmes vaillantes.
+Among his Westerns from this period are Le roi des bisons ("King of the Buffalo")) and Un géant chez lez Hurons("A Giant among the Hurons").
+Several of his Western comics featured the protagonist Art Howell, and are considered Giraud's first realistic Western series.
+For Fleurus, Giraud illustrated his first three books.
+During this period, his style was heavily influenced by his future mentor, Belgian leading comic artist Joseph "Jijé" Gillain, who at that time was a major source of inspiration for the generation of young cartoonists interested in realistically drawn comics.
+How major Jijé's influence was on these young artists was amply demonstrated by the Fleurus publications, as their work strongly resembled each other.
+For example, two of the books Giraud illustrated for Fleurus, were co-illustrated with Guy Mouminoux, another name of some future renown in the Franco-Belgian comic world, and Giraud's work can only be identified because he signed his work, whereas Mouminoux did not.

+In 1958–1960, he was drafted for military service, where he served in the French occupation zone of Germany, and Algeria during the Algerian War.
+He managed to receive a transfer out of frontline duty due to his graphics background, obtaining an illustrator position on the army magazine 5/5 Forces Françaises.
+Algeria was Giraud's second acquaintance with more exotic cultures, which inspired many of his future science fiction comics.